 1. Increase the steeping time

-If you give less than 4 minutes, most coffee grounds will remain unextracted, and your French Press will be too weak.
+If you give less than 4 minutes of steeping time to your French press, most coffee grounds will remain unextracted, and you will end up with a watery or weak drink.

 Use a timer for this process if you are not good at remembering time.